Team-ExperT/vicrun-server/README.md

 - Open Docker Quickstart Terminal.
 Wait until the terminal is ready.
 - Clone the project by typing `git clone https://github.com/Team-ExperT/vicsurv-server.git`
-- Change to the folder by typing `cd vicsurv_server`
+- Change to the folder by typing `cd vicsurv-server`
 - Build Docker's containers by typing `docker-compose build`.
 It takes a while.
 - Start the containers by typing `docker-compose up`
 - Open Kitematic and you will see `vicsurvserver_db_1` and `vicsurvserver_web_1` are running.